Marilyn Vance

-Marilyn Vance is an American costume designer and filmmaker.
+Marilyn Vance (née Kaye) is an American costume designer and filmmaker.
+She received nominations for an Academy Award and two BAFTA Awards.
+Vance was awarded the CDG Career Achievement Award in 2009.

 Background

 Born Marilyn Kaye, she was once married to Kenny Vance of Jay and the Americans.
 Marilyn became a costume designer in Hollywood.
 She is the mother of film producer Ladd Vance and actor/producer-writer Gregg Vance of Phat Beach fame, and over the course of her career as costume designer and film producer, she has been credited as Marilyn Straker, Marilyn Vance-Straker, Marilyn Kay Vance, and Marilyn Vance.
 When Vance was asked about how a costumer could also be a film producer, she stated that for her it was a "natural progression" of her career.

 Career

-Costume Design
+Costume design

 Vance began her costume design career in the 1980s on The Misadventures of Sheriff Lobo.
 While still working in television, she began costume design for many notable films, such as Fast Times at Ridgemont High, The Breakfast Club, Ferris Bueller's Day Off, The Untouchables, and Pretty Woman, receiving specific recognition for her contributions to The Untouchables, Pretty Woman, The Rocketeer, and Mystery Men.
+She designed the red off-the-shoulder evening gown that Julia Roberts wore in Pretty Woman, which has been referred to as "iconic" by Vogue Paris.

 She was noted in the late 1980s for her use of designer clothing for product placement.

 In 1988, she was nominated for both an Oscar and a BAFTA Film Award for her work on The Untouchables.
 In 1990, she received a BAFTA nomination for her costumer work on Pretty Woman.
 In 1992, she won a Saturn Award for her work on The Rocketeer, and a Saturn nomination in 2000 for her work on Mystery Men.
-At the 11th annual Costume Designers Guild Awards in 2009, she received a Lacoste Career Achievement in Film Award for her feature work.
+At the 11th Costume Designers Guild Awards in 2009, she received a Lacoste Career Achievement in Film Award for her feature work.